InverseTampere/qsm-blender-addons/README.md

 ![Addon mesh UI](https://github.com/InverseTampere/qsm-blender-addons/raw/master/qsm-addon-ui-mesh.png)

-The level-of-detail for imported cylinder meshes can be selected with the *Vertex count* parameter.
+The level-of-detail for imported cylinder meshes can be selected with the *Vertex count Min* and *Max* parameters.
 Vertex count is defined as the number of vertices on a single circular loop of a cylinder, *i.e.*, the number of faces of the cylinder envelope.
 The two element vector parameter can be used to set the minimum and maximum vertex counts.
 The vertex count value is selected for each cylinder during the import, by linearly interpolating between the minimum and maximum vertex counts.
 The interpolation is defined as:

 ```python
 nvert = vmin + (vmax-vmin)*(r-rmin)/(rmax-rmin)